mohammadbutt/42_get_next_line/README.md

 # Return Value of get_next_line
 get_next_line returns -1, 0, or 1.
 + Returns 1 if a line has been read successfuly.
 + Returns 0 if the program is finished reading the file.
-This will occur when the last line of a file is read.
+This will occur when the last line is read more than once.
 + Returns -1 if the program was unable to read the file.